 • Swedish Medical Association: Invited lecture, Stockholm.
 2003

 • American Biographical Society Election: ‘Great Women of the 21st Century’ published 2006

 • International expert voting panel – diabetes and bariatric surgery guidelines.
 2007

 • World Congress of Arts Science and Communications Lifetime Achievement Award.
 2007

 • 50th SAGES/SASES award for the best oral presentation.
 2012

 • The Who’s Who of the World nomination for most distinguished physicians in the world.
 2013

 • Selected to the IASO prestigious Awards Committee for ICO.
 2014

-Over the past 15 years she has conducted in excess of 680 media and television interviews and devoted much energy to creating a better understanding of the disease of obesity amongst public, media and medical professionals.
+Over the past 15 years Professor van der Merwe has conducted in excess of 680 media and television interviews and devoted much energy to creating a better understanding of the disease of obesity amongst public, media and medical professionals.
 She is frequently involved with providing public information and assisting with media releases.
-She has lectured to more than 2000 general practitioners during educational courses and symposiums and was instrumental in creating an informative website.
-She still contributes to the SCOPE international obesity course and is currently a member of the EAC-BS accreditation review committee for the Surgeon of Excellence Program.
+She has lectured to more than 2000 general practitioners during educational courses and symposiums, and still contributes to the SCOPE international obesity course.
+Professor van der Merwe is additionally a current member of the EAC-BS accreditation review committee for the Surgeon of Excellence Program.